rcalix1/ProbabilityDensityFunctionsFromNeuralNets/README.md

 ### Book (upcoming)

-Probabily Density Functions and Deep Learning: Applications to the Engineering Sciences
+Probabily Density Functions and Deep Learning with Python: Applications to the Engineering Sciences

 By Ricardo Calix